abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 part, we live incredibly comfortable lives here.
 But there’s this recurring sense of dis-ease, discontent, dissatisfaction.
-We need to make a strong determination to investigate it, understand it, resolve it, relinquish it, not shrink back from it and really try to dig it out.
+We need to make a strong determination to investigate it, understand it, resolve it, relinquish it, not shrink back from it, and really try to dig it out.
 We are trying to understand the nature of the human condition—the condition that keeps us cycling back to that feeling of dis-ease.
 It’s a willingness to patiently put forth effort and to work with our experiences.
 This is an opportunity for us to learn how to do that in